On bounded depth proofs for Tseitin formulas on the grid; revisited: Preliminaries

 We are going to maintain the even stronger property that all the considered decision trees~$T$ are locally consistent, that is, \emph{all branches} of $T$ are locally consistent.
 This is easy to maintain during the creation of a decision tree: when extending a decision tree at some leaf $\tau$ we simply disallow queries to a variable $x$ if $x$ is locally implied by $\tau$.

 We further intend to maintain this property when a decision tree $T$ is hit by a locally consistent assignment~$\alpha$.
-To this end we trim $T$ more aggressively during the restriction: denote by $\restrict{T}{\alpha}$ the decision tree that consists of all the branches $\tau \in T$ that are \emph{pairwise locally consistent} with $\alpha$ as defined in \cref{def:consistent}.
-Suppose there are indeed some such branches $\tau$.
-Then these fit again into a tree-structure if we remove any information from $\alpha$ as well as any information about variables $x$ that are locally implied by $\alpha$.
+To this end we trim $T$ aggressively during the restriction: denote by $\restrict{T}{\alpha}$ the decision tree that consists of all the branches $\tau \in T$ that are \emph{pairwise locally consistent} with $\alpha$ as defined in \cref{def:consistent}.
+If there are indeed some such branches $\tau$, then these fit again into a tree-structure once any information about variables $x$ locally implied by $\alpha$ is removed.

-However, if there are \emph{no} branches $\tau$ that are pairwise locally consistent with $\alpha$, then the above restriction fails to return a decision tree.
+However, if there are \emph{no} branches $\tau$ pairwise locally consistent with $\alpha$, then the above restriction fails to return a decision tree.
 The following lemma, a direct consequence of \cref{lemma:extendone}, states that if $\alpha$ is small and the tree $T$ is of low depth, then the restriction $\restrict{T}{\alpha}$ does not fail, that is, the restricted tree $\restrict{T}{\alpha}$ is indeed a locally consistent decision tree.

 \begin{corollary} Let $T$ be a decision tree on the variables of the Tseitin formula $\tseitin(G_n)$ and denote by $\alpha$ a locally consistent assignment.
 If $\lvert\supp(\alpha)\rvert + 2\cdot\depth(T) \leq n/2$, then $\restrict{T}{\alpha}$ is a locally consistent decision tree. \end{corollary}